 To succeed in your finances, you should consider getting some financial education.
 Great personal finance literature/education broadens your mind and provides you with ideas and concepts on how to manage your finances.

-In 2018, some PF books to consider reading include:
+In 2022, some personal finance books to consider reading include:

 - The Little Book of Common Sense Investing by John Bogle